Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Methods

 In words, TI-acs [ports] reflects the stay-duration-weighted average \emph{number} of public charging ports accessible within walking distance $d$ from stay locations, while TI-acs [hours] quantifies the total \emph{duration} when \emph{at least} one public charger is within distance $d$.
-We calculate TI-acs for L2 (slow, $\sim$ 6 kW) and DCFC (fast, $\ge$ 50 kW) separately, and use 1 km as the primary distance threshold.
+TI-acs is evaluated separately for L2 (slow, $\sim$ 6 kW) and DCFC (fast, $\ge$ 50 kW), with 1 km as the primary distance threshold, which roughly corresponds to a 12–15 minute walk.

 \paragraph{A toy example} In Fig.\ref{fig:overview}.\textbf{b}, pink circles connected with pink curves represent stays along a trajectory; green squares are the locations of public EV chargers.
 Accessible chargers are those within the light green circles centered at each stay, with a diameter $d$.
 In this example, the EV driver stays at their first stop for 3 hours, where there are 3 chargers nearby.
 They move to the second and third stops subsequently, 5 hours at the second stop, with no chargers within range $d$, and 2 hours at the third stop, with 2 chargers within range $d$.
 Following the definition\footnote{For simplicity, we ignore the travel times, which have an impact on TI-acs [ports].}, \textbf{TI-acs [hours]} = $ 3 \times \mathbf{1}\{\texttt{True}\} + 5 \times \mathbf{1}\{\texttt{False}\} + 2 \times \mathbf{1}\{\texttt{True}\} = 5$ hours, while \textbf{TI-acs [ports]} = $\frac{1}{3+5+2}\, (3\times 3 + 5 \times 0 + 2\times 2) = 1.3$ ports.